gavieira/mitofree/README.md

-## Example of MitoFree's input file:
+## Example of Mitofree's input file:

 Basically, this file consists of three tab-separated collumns, each with a specific information: